mcouso18/NJT-Bus-Inspection/README.md

 Currently, the tool is only programed to work with NABI/NF 40ft and 60ft articulated buses, and 45ft MCI cruiser buses.
 When NJTRANSIT gets new bus models (such as BEB buses), the tool will be updated to reflect as such.

+All necessary documentation can be found on the master sheet excel file.

 Ideas?
 Email Us!